Balasys/kzorp/HACKING.md

 These are the agreements (technical and otherwise) on the development of Kzorp:

-The coordination of development is done on http://huboard.com/balabit/kzorp/board using kanban.
+The coordination of development is done on GitHub issue tracker.
 Everyone is welcome on board!

 Every now code or bugfix should have the appropriate unit classes, and unit classes for legacy code should be created.